 The Board's basic financial statements consist of three sections: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
 The basic financial statements include two kinds of statements that present different views of the Board's financial performance.
-The report also contains required supplementary information and supplementary budgetary schedules.
+The report also contains required supplementary information.